 Currently administered by Empower.
-All permanent employees who participate in ORP or TSERS are eligible to enroll.
+All North Carolina public employees are eligible to participate.
 This state-sponsored plan also allows you to make contributions pre-tax and/or after-tax through a Roth account.
 Your account is held in a trust by the State of North Carolina exclusively for participants and their beneficiaries.